Example Deposition Transcripts and Outlines

 Our Thoughts on Successful Depositions

-The insurance company's computer cannot evaluate the character and sincerity of the plaintiff, which is a huge factor in the settlement value of the claim.
+The insurance company’s computer cannot evaluate the character and sincerity of the plaintiff, which is a huge factor in the claim’s settlement value.
 The deposition is the only chance to find out what face will be placed on these injuries they have read about in the medical records.

 Insurance companies take into account how the plaintiff performs in evaluating cases.
-We have had cases where good, well-prepared plaintiffs dramatically increase the value of the claim.
-And, sure, we have had cases pretty much bomb in deposition too, no doubt, with revelations no one saw coming that (that our attorneys did not include on this page).
+We have had cases where good, well-prepared plaintiffs dramatically increase the claim’s value.
+And, sure, we have had cases pretty much bomb in deposition, too, no doubt, with revelations no one saw coming (that our attorneys did not include on this page).

 What to Expect in a Legal Deposition

-The dictionary definition of a deposition is a formal statement -- usually through oral questions and answers -- that are recorded for use in court.
+The dictionary definition of a deposition is a formal statement- usually through oral questions and answers- recorded for use in court.
 This description is mostly accurate.

 More Examples